-In developing countries like Indonesia, broiler farmers who live in a small town or small village often face the fact that broiler rations purchased were "old".
-The so-called old broiler ration is when the broiler ration contains a lot of fleas and feed form is no longer intact.
-The broiler ration is categorized old when it contains a lot of fleas and its feed form is no longer intact.
+In developing countries like Indonesia, broiler farmers who live in a small town or small village often face the fact that broiler rations they purchased were "old".
+The broiler ration in this condition usually contains a lot of fleas/insect and its feed form is no longer intact1.
 For example, pellet form in a broiler finisher ration has led to a powder.
 Based on this, there is a suspicion that the kind of rations has poor nutrient quality.
-The majority of feed ingredients used in poultry diets was derived from plant cereals such as; soybean, corn, wheat, or barley.
+The majority of feed ingredients used in poultry diets was derived from plant cereals such as; soybean, corn, wheat, or barley12.
 The anti-nutritional factors and indigestible components in plants become a factor that can affect the quality of a diet formulated.
-Phytate in plant material is one of nutrition obstacles for monogastric animals.
-Some researches indicated that supplementation of broiler feeds with phytase can alleviate the effect of anti-nutritional factors and improve bird's performance.
-(Shirley and Edwards, 2003; Selle et al., 2007).
-The use of exogenous phytase supplementation has been reported to improve the use of Phytate P^{5,6} (Baidoo et al., 2003; Cowieson et al., 2006) which represents between 50% to 80% of the total P content in cereals?
-(Israel et al., 2006).
+Phytate in plant material is one of nutrition obstacles for monogastric animals23.
+Some researches indicated that supplementation of broiler feeds with phytase can alleviate the effect of anti-nutritional factors and improve bird's performance^{3,4,5}.
+The use of exogenous phytase supplementation has been reported to improve the use of Phytate P^{5,6,7} which represents between 50% to 80% of the total Phosphorus P content in cereals78.

 Besides enzymes, the benefit of insoluble non-starch polysaccharides (iNSP) used in broiler diets has also been reported in many studies.
-Many of the benefits has been associated with improving the gut health8-10 (Bao and Choet, 2010, Mateos et al., 2012, Hartini and Massora, 2014), gizzard function11(Svihus, 2011), increasing starch digestibility12 (Hetland et al., 2004), and growth performance in broiler^{13,14} (González -Alvarado et al., 2007, Jiménez-Moreno et al., 2016) or in layers15 (Hartini et al., 2002).
+Many of the benefits has been associated with improving the gut health 8-109-11, gizzard function 1+12, increasing starch digestibility 1213, and growth performance in broiler ^{13,14,15} or in layers 1516.